 Guldan: Yeah, I think just with the working out and then also with meals.
 I know a lot of guys and girls who train pretty religiously who are aware of cheat days or skip days.
 In general day-to-day life, I try to make those my good days and if something’s crazy, like if it’s a long day on set or just a busy day of auditions, back to back meetings or bookings and you just physically can’t because the gym closes, I’ll take that as my rest day or my cheat day.
 I just keep them in the bank so when chaos happens, you can cash those in.

-TrunkSpace: The chicken or the egg question.
-What came first, an interest in acting or was it an interest in bodybuilding and where did the two coincide?
+TrunkSpace: You’ve spoken before about how in recent years, there are more informational resources like BonyMuscle available online and better quality standards in supplements.
+What other positive changes have you seen in bodybuilding?
+And the chicken or the egg question: What came first, an interest in acting or was it an interest in bodybuilding and where did the two coincide?

-Guldan: I guess everything evolves.
+Guldan: I’ve noticed that the community has become a lot more accepting.
+Smaller guys are now being encouraged and trained by the pros rather than being laughed at.
+More women are taking up the sport than ever before.
+There’s a lot of good going on.
+And I guess everything evolves.
 I was thinking about that recently, just the other day.
 I started out with a background in athletics, so I just was always interested in competition and physical-type endeavors.
 I also played a lot of tennis and used to take a tennis skills quiz quite regularly to show I was improving.
 I was actually pretty good at one point, but eventually, I started getting a little away from that and I saw a lot of things about TV, film, and some theater, and it was just something I was really interested in.
 As I got into high school, I was really driven by that, but I didn’t really know how to get involved because I didn’t have any friends or family who were directly involved with the industry, so my high school had a bodybuilding show and I knew a lot about Arnold Schwarzenegger and Steve Reeves and Sylvester Stallone and Van Damme and Sean Connery and a couple of these people who did competitions or just used their physiques to break in.
 So that seemed like the best trajectory as far as myself getting in because I knew that stuff.
 I was at least pretty decent and thought my body and genetics were good to use as a kickstart to get things going and so I went that way.
 I started building muscle very slowly to begin with but I heard about SARMs, mk677 is a good option for anybody wondering, and they helped me increase size and strength even quicker.
 It helped me build not only my career but also my confidence.

 Later on, both influenced the other as far as process – not just going through the motions and really having a goal.
 With the acting or with the bodybuilding or fitness or any other kind of art or objective, they do have an overlap.
 I think it was good for me to use that and keep that with me as I go.